-A: Only enclosure has been changed.
-It is now 3D printed and is available in three different colour versions.
+Only the enclosure has been changed.
+It is now 3D printed and is available in three different color versions.
 All connections and functions remain the same.

 It may happen, that Windows does not fetch drivers from the Internet automatically, or this option is disabled.
-In this case you need to disconnect AstroLink from the computer, download and install FTDI drivers ( https://www.ftdichip.com/Drivers/VCP.htm ), restart computer and connect AstroLink again.
+In this case, you need to disconnect AstroLink from the computer, download and install FTDI drivers ( https://www.ftdichip.com/Drivers/VCP.htm ), restart the computer, and connect AstroLink again.

 – focuser controller integrated with focusing motor

-– AstroLink 4 mini with integrated USB hub
+– AstroLink 4 mini with the integrated USB hub

-A: Check Troubleshooting guide in the manual https://astrojolo.com/astrolink4mini/doc/Troubleshooting.html .
-Check device with different computer, different cables and different power supply.
-If the problem remains, contact with us using Contact page.
+Check the Troubleshooting Guide in the manual https://astrojolo.com/astrolink4mini/doc/Troubleshooting.html .
+Check the device with a different computer, different cables, and different power supply.
+If the problem remains, contact us using the Contact page.

-Microstepping seems to be tempting solution with regards to precision.
-However it carries its own problems like constant power drain, heating and incremental torque (see more at https://astrojolo.com/astrolink-4-0-mini/focusing-stepper-motor-solutions/ page).
-Future units (EZ Focuser and AstroLink 5) will natively support microstepping, so you will be able to check this solution by yourselves.
+Microstepping seems to be a tempting solution with regards to precision.
+However, it carries its own problems like constant power drain, heating, and incremental torque (see more at https://astrojolo.com/astrolink-4-0-mini/focusing-stepper-motor-solutions/ page).
+Future units (EZ Focuser and AstroLink 5) will natively support microstepping, so you will be able to check this solution by yourself.

-AstroLink 4 mini and 4 mini S have now dedicated INDI driver.
+AstroLink 4 mini and 4 mini S have now dedicated INDI drivers.
 It can be downloaded at https://github.com/astrojolo/astrolink4 page.

 PLA is an excellent material for many purposes, and also easy to print.
 However, it gets softer at temperatures 50°C and above.
 And the temperature at this range is easily reached inside amateur observatories during hot summer days.
 That’s why currently printed elements are made with PETG and Impact PLA materials, but we also test other ones.